grain-lang/grain/stdlib/uint16.md

 include "uint16"
 ```

-## Conversions
+## Values

-Functions for converting between Numbers and the Uint16 type.
+Functions and constants included in the Uint16 module.

 ### Uint16.**fromNumber**